 We help each young person to identify and achieve their goals, and access necessary services, information and resources which might be helpful to them.
 Importantly, this approach enables us to take a holistic approach when we work with individual young people – dealing with the entire range of issues which might be troubling them.
 These may include homelessness; financial, legal or relationship problems; or medical, psychological and substance use issues.

-BYS is committed to delivering services that promote and protect the safety, interests, wellbeing and rights of children (including unborn children) and young people regardless of their nationality, culture, ethnicity, gender identity, religious or political beliefs, socio-economic status, family or criminal background or physical or mental health or disability status.
+BYS is committed to delivering services that promote and protect the safety, interests, wellbeing and rights of children (including unborn children) and young people regardless of their nationality, culture, ethnicity, sexuality, gender identity, religious or political beliefs, socio-economic status, family or criminal background or physical or mental health or disability status.

 A service-wide review and update of the BYS Practice Framework is currently underway.
 This process involves reviewing best practice in the community sector, utilising research and evidence and consulting with young people and staff to inform the development of the framework.
 The practice framework will provide clear guidance to staff, young people and stakeholders on what BYS does, why we do and how we do it.
 The development of the practice framework will be the first step, with further resources and tools to be developed to support staff to continue to provide quality, meaningful and youth-focused services.